 If you can create a long-form blog post (between 3000 – 10,000 words) on one of these popular long-tail keywords, you can expect to drive organic visitors to your site.

 Sometimes, search rankings may be delayed.
 If that’s the case, you can promote the post to gain some social signals which will also impact rankings.

-The popular long-tail keywords he mentions are the ones you can get from Squirrly SEO Keyword Research. (he mentions this in his article).
+The popular long-tail keywords he mentioned are the ones you can get from Squirrly SEO Keyword Research. (he talks about this in his article).

 You need to make sure that all your latest posts get shared.

 We will discuss this in Lesson 9, and you’ll see why getting backlinks is an important ranking factor for Google.

 This is a number that you will need to increase to rank higher.

 The good news is: you can increase this number by finding relevant content that you’ve already published on your WordPress site and sending links from those blog posts to your new blog posts.

 Inner linking is paramount.
 One of the best things about Wikipedia is that it has so many internal links that help you discover more and more content.
 Google loves this kind of stuff.